 Loyola University Chicago is committed to making the transfer process as simple as possible.
 There are a number of tools developed to assist you in planning a future transfer to Loyola or to determine once you’ve been admitted how your prior academic history fits into Loyola’s degree plans.
 For more detailed assistance in the selection of courses to take prior to entering Loyola, contact a Transfer Admission Counselor at 773.508.3075 or firstname.lastname@example.org.

-Transfer students may review MyList, Loyola University Chicago's web-based course equivalency look-up program, to determine if courses at their current institution are currently articulated to Loyola.
+Transfer students may use MyList, Loyola University Chicago's web-based course equivalency look-up program, to determine if courses at their current institution are currently articulated to Loyola.
+The most current articulations reside on the Mylist which is updated daily as new information becomes available.
 MyList does not imply application and/or admission to Loyola University Chicago.

 Step 2.
 Decide on a major.